ovistoica/omarchy.el/README.md

  emacsclient -e '(omarchy-apply-theme "Tokyo Night")'
          │
          ▼
- omarchy--lookup-theme → "Tokyo Night" → 'doom-tokyo-night
+ omarchy--lookup-theme → "Tokyo Night" → 'tokyo-night
          │
          ▼
- disable-theme <old>; load-theme 'doom-tokyo-night
+ disable-theme <old>; load-theme 'tokyo-night
 ```

 Two subtleties that matter:

-1. **`omarchy-set-theme` is fire-and-forget.** It calls
-   `omarchy-theme-set` on the CLI and returns.
-The emacsclient
-   round-trip from the shell hook is what actually updates Emacs —
-   this avoids double-application.
+1. **`omarchy-set-theme` is fire-and-forget.** It calls `omarchy-theme-set` on the CLI and returns.
+The emacsclient round-trip from the shell hook is what actually updates Emacs — this avoids double-application.

-2. **Font is applied before theme.** In daemon mode specifically,
-   `omarchy-init` waits for `server-after-make-frame-hook`, because
-   `font-family-list` is empty until a display connection exists.
+2. **Font syncs before theme, and both wait for a display in daemon mode.** `omarchy-init` applies font first, theme second.
+When Emacs is running as a daemon with no graphical client yet, `font-family-list` is empty — so the initial sync waits on `server-after-make-frame-hook` for the first frame to attach, then runs once.

 ## FAQ

-**Does `omarchy-apply-font` conflict with Fontaine?**
-No. When called without an explicit `HEIGHT`, it reads and preserves
-the current `:height` on the `default` face — so Fontaine-managed size
-presets survive a font family change.
-Fontaine owns size; Omarchy owns
+**Does `omarchy-apply-font` conflict with Fontaine?** No. When called without an explicit `HEIGHT`, it reads and preserves the current `:height` on the `default` face — so Fontaine-managed size presets survive a font family change.
+Fontaine owns size; Omarchy owns family.
-family.

-**Can I use just the themes without the rest of the package?**
-Yes.
-Each theme is self-contained once `omarchy-themes.el` is on your
+**Can I use just the themes without the rest of the package?** Yes.
+The themes depend only on `omarchy-themes.el` (which brings in `modus-themes`) — not on `omarchy.el`.
+Add the repo to `load-path`, `(require 'omarchy-themes)`, then `M-x load-theme RET <any-bundled-theme> RET`.
+No `omarchy-init`, no Omarchy CLI dependency.
-`load-path`.
-You don't need to `(require 'omarchy)` or call
-`(omarchy-init)`.

-**I'm not on Omarchy — is this still useful?**
-The themes are standalone and usable on any Emacs.
-The core package
-degrades to a no-op on non-Omarchy systems, so it's safe to leave in
-your config if you occasionally boot between distros.
-Interactive
-commands will just message "Omarchy not available".
+**I'm not on Omarchy — is this still useful?** The themes are standalone and usable on any Emacs.
+The core package degrades to a no-op on non-Omarchy systems, so it's safe to leave in your config if you occasionally boot between distros.
+Interactive commands will just message "Omarchy not available".

-**Why derive from Modus instead of hand-rolling faces?**
-`modus-themes-theme` expands into a `custom-theme-set-faces` block
-generated from Modus's comprehensive ~400-face catalog against your
-palette.
-You get Magit, Org, Eglot, tree-sitter, Corfu, Vertico, and
-dozens of other packages styled coherently for free — and future Modus
-updates bring new package coverage without any work on your end.
-See
-the Modus Info node *Build on top of the Modus themes* for the pattern.
+**Why derive from Modus instead of hand-rolling faces?** `modus-themes-theme` expands into a `custom-theme-set-faces` block generated from Modus's comprehensive ~400-face catalog against your palette.
+You get Magit, Org, Eglot, tree-sitter, Corfu, Vertico, and dozens of other packages styled coherently for free — and future Modus updates bring new package coverage without any work on your end.
+See the Modus Info node *Build on top of the Modus themes* for the pattern.

+**I set `<theme>-palette-overrides` but nothing changed.** Palette overrides are baked into face specs when the theme loads.
+Reload the theme after changing them: `M-x load-theme RET <theme> RET` (or just toggle away and back via `omarchy-theme-pick`).
+Same applies to `modus-themes-italic-constructs` and `modus-themes-bold-constructs`.

 ## Status

 Alpha.
 Interfaces may change before 0.1 is released.
 In particular:

-- More bundled themes may land (Kanagawa, Matte Black).
+- All 13 Omarchy theme names mapped by default are bundled.
+New additions would need a matching Omarchy theme (e.g. `hackerman`, `lumon`, `retro-82`, `vantablack`, `white`, `miasma` are not yet bundled; the core package still handles them via `omarchy-theme-map` if you wire up a third-party Emacs theme).
 - Battery / power / brightness toggles are planned.

 Bug reports, palette nits, and theme submissions welcome.